 - HTML5 web applications

-There are many other potential sales enablement content types, but based upon my experience, PDF and video files are most common.
+There are many other potential sales enablement content types, but based on my experience, PDF and video files are the most common.

 Centrally Store and Deliver Sales Content